The Importance of Access to Hospice Care

 - Choosing hospice care is not “giving up” but instead maximizing the quality of life left.

 - Hospice is not expensive.
 Medicare and most private insurance plans can cover the cost of hospice.

 - Hospice care is not final.
-Should a patient’s medical condition improve or new treatment become available individuals can be released from hospice care.
+Should a patient’s medical condition improve or new treatment become available, individuals can discontinue hospice care.

 - Care does not end with the passing of a patient.
 Hospice provides bereavement care to families for a full year after the death of a family member.

 Hospice has a positive impact on patients and their families as they receive the guidance, respect, and care that is crucial at the end of life.
 Access to hospice care means that individuals obtain the best possible care and support to improve their quality of life.

 Delaware Hospice believes that all people should understand their options and the support hospice can provide.
 If you have questions about hospice care, give us a call at 800-838-9800.